Who was John Jacob Astor?

 Astor’s business practices were a model for American entrepreneurship in later periods.
 He diversified his investment portfolio, invested in high-end consumer goods and real estate development, and built reliable networks in financial, social, and political circles, giving him profitable access to influential individuals such as presidents, governors, senators, mayors, merchants, and bankers.

-Astor was known to have a calculating personality helped him become the wealthiest man in the world by the time of his death in 1848, with an estimated estate worth $8 million.
+Astor was known to have a calculating personality, which helped him become the wealthiest man in the world by the time of his death in 1848, with an estimated estate worth $8 million.
 His legacy is controversial due to his business tactics, which some saw as ruthless and exploitative, and others saw as simply doing good business.
 Despite the controversy, the name John Jacob Astor has lived on in American culture.
 His legacy is commemorated in numerous locations throughout New York City, including the Waldorf-Astoria Hotel, the Hotel Astor, and Astor Place.

 John Jacob Astor Facts